ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 # Arma / DayZ Epoch Remote Control Discord Bot (EARLY ACCESS)
+For your security, this bot only runs batch files so that my bot isn't reading any of your private information.
+Feel free to check out the source code as well.
 If you want to package the bot yourself to make sure nothing funny was added to the exe, you can install the `lightbulb`, `hikari`, and `nuitka` python modules and run the following command:
 ~~~py
 python -m nuitka --onefile bot.py
 ~~~